magpylib/magpylib/docs/_pages/3_MATLAB.md

-The following guide intends to provide a digest of the [Official MATLAB documentation](https://www.mathworks.com/help/matlab/call-python-libraries.html) with a focus on utilizing this interface for applying MagPyLib.
+The following guide intends to provide a digest of the [Official MATLAB documentation](https://www.mathworks.com/help/matlab/call-python-libraries.html) with a focus on utilizing this interface for applying magpylib.

 - [[WIP] Guide - MATLAB Integration](#wip-guide---matlab-integration)